myduino/Hibiscus-Sense-Arduino/Exercise_11_MPU6050/README.md

 }
 ```

-Now, we can upload the complete sketch to ESP32, once done uploading open the Serial Monitor and move around Hibiscus Sense.
-Then, we'll see latest value 3-axis accelerometer, 3-axis gyroscope and temperature.
+You can copy the sketch above, paste it into the Arduino IDE and upload the complete sketch to ESP32.
+Once done uploading open the Serial Monitor and move around Hibiscus Sense.
+Then, you'll see latest value 3-axis accelerometer, 3-axis gyroscope and temperature.

 <p align="center"><a href="https://myduino.com/product/myd-036/"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/image-exercise-eleven.gif" width="600"></a></p>

+# Further Experiment
+You can combine the MPU6050 data with other sensors or actuators for more complex projects.

 <p align="right"><a href="https://forms.gle/UgpDSFc46K4MkvTM8">&#128640; Tutorial Improvement & Suggestions</a></p>